CybercentreCanada/assemblyline-service-pdfid/README.md

 - ObjStms
-    - Service will attempt to resubmit object streams in samples as PDF objects to re-run against PDFId and PDFParser analyzers
+    - Service will attempt to resubmit object streams in samples as PDF files to re-run against PDFId and PDFParser analyzers

 ### PDFId Plugins